 Defining a Profession

 Professionalisation is the process by which occupations become recognised by society as having a special status.
 The trait view is a starting point in considering what separates professions from other occupations.
 The trait view focuses on what professions do and why they are different from other occupations.
-Perkin (1989) argues that the growth of Western industrialism led to the expansion of roles that served and supported developing economies and societies.
+Perkin (1989) argued that the growth of Western industrialism led to the expansion of roles that served and supported developing economies and societies.
 As a result, certain occupations developed or acquired traits that differentiated them from other jobs.

 Becker (1962) identified six criteria, including the extent and depth of training and knowledge needed for work.
 Millerson (1964) went further in identifying twenty-three features, covering areas such as the ways in which practitioners’ skills and competence are framed by professional codes of conduct and ideas of public service.
-Larson’s (1977: p. x) definition of a profession included functionalist and structural aspects.
+Larson’s definition of a profession included functionalist and structural aspects.

 Professions are occupations with special power and prestige.
 Society grants these rewards because professions have special competence in esoteric bodies of knowledge linked to central needs and values of the social system, and because professions are devoted to the service of the public, above and beyond material incentives.
+(Larson, 1977, p. x)

 Crucial to this definition is the role of ‘society’, which in practice is usually represented by the state.
 The state has the power to formally recognise a profession, award it power, control, and resources, and influence its prestige in a variety of ways, including the use of the media.
 Whilst the trait view of professions is useful in considering their characteristics and ingredients, jobs cannot simply claim a new, more powerful status without structural support.
 The regulatory bargain (MacDonald, 1995) clarifies how this status is acquired in negotiation with the state.
 Society grants professions the legal power to set exclusive entry requirements and professional practice standards, in return for maintaining the social system.
-This functionalist bargain (Durkheim, 1894/1984) is tacit but impactful.
-As Perkin (1989) noted, professions, such as those concerned with law and medicine, are usually populated by the middle-classes.
-Gaining entry to these professions can secure and indicate an individual’s socio-economic position.
+This functionalist bargain (Durkheim, 1893/1984) is tacit but impactful.
+As Perkin (1989) noted, professions, such as law and medicine, are usually populated by the middle classes.
+Gaining entry to these professions can secure, and indicate, an individual’s socioeconomic position.

 The members of a profession have a clear interest in achieving the formal status of a profession through the striking of a regulatory bargain.
-Once this has been achieved, professions can set standards which promote their own esteem and power.
-An example is the law profession where only those with accredited qualifications have the legal right to perform transactions such as representing clients in court or determining the nature and scope of contracts.
-Being part of an exclusive profession offers social esteem and access to socio-economic advantage (Perkin, 1989).
-A recognised profession, particularly one with an effective professional body is well placed to lobby government and maintain these advantages.
+Once this has been achieved, professions can set standards that promote their own esteem and power.
+An example is the law profession, where only those with accredited qualifications have the legal right to perform transactions like representing clients in court or determining the nature and scope of contracts.
+Being part of an exclusive profession offers social esteem and access to socioeconomic advantage (Perkin, 1989).
+A recognised profession, particularly one with an effective professional body, is well placed to lobby government and maintain these advantages.

 For clients or users of a profession, the designation of professional status can also be taken as an indication of the quality of the service offered by its practitioners.
-Professionals are expected to maintain their knowledge and skills as a key part of their professionalism, and so must commit to continuing professional development.
-Professional bodies exist to codify these standards, to support their members to meet them, and ultimately to censure those who fall short.
-The existence of this system of self-regulation offers clients a mechanism for complaints, addressing concerns, and raising issues of malpractice.
-For example, the Law Society in England sets practice standards and the training curriculum (Law Society, 2020), and an associated body, the Solicitors’ Regulation Authority operates complaints and disciplinary procedures to protect clients from poor practice.
+Professionals are expected to maintain their knowledge and skills as a key part of their professionalism, and so they must commit to continuing professional development.
+Professional bodies exist to codify these standards, to support their members in meeting them, and ultimately to censure those who fall short.
+The existence of this system of self-regulation offers clients a mechanism for making complaints, addressing concerns, and raising issues of malpractice.
+For example, the Law Society in England sets practice standards and the training curriculum (Law Society, 2020), and an associated body, the Solicitors’ Regulation Authority, operates complaints and disciplinary procedures to protect clients from poor practice.